 The Iraq Football Association was founded on 8 October 1948, and they joined FIFA in 1950.
 Between 1950 and 1957, the Iraqi national team played various unofficial games, until they played their first official FIFA 'A' international game on 19 October 1957 against Morocco in the 1957 Pan Arab Games.
 The match finished in a 3-3 stalemate and Iraq's first ever goal was scored by a man who would soon become one of Iraqi football's true legends: Ammo Baba.

 Iraq's first successes came in the 1960s under the captaincy of legendary defender Abid Kadhim.
-They hosted and won the 1964 Arab Nations Cup, retained their title two years later, and then won the 1967 Tripoli Fair Tournament.
-In 1976 they reached the semi-finals of the AFC Asian Cup for the first time, and three years later they hosted and won the Gulf Cup of Nations.
+They won the 1964 Arab Cup, retained their title two years later in Baghdad, and then won the 1967 Tripoli Fair Tournament.
+In 1976 they reached the semi-finals of the AFC Asian Cup for the first time, and three years later they hosted and won the Arabian Gulf Cup.

 Iraq pose for a team photo in 1973, captained by defender Abid Kadhim